Avokadoen/ecez/README.md

  * EventArgument - data that is relevant to an triggered event
  * SharedState - data that is global to the world instance
  * Queries - the same queries described [below](#queries)
+ * InvocationNumber - how many times the system has been executed for the current dispatch

  ##### Examples